The Strengths of A Child With Autism

 Although of course every child is different, children with autism are known to have brutal honesty and steadfast loyalty.
 So if you need an unbiased opinion on something, they will give you just that.
 Children with Autism have a natural sense of humour, and can brighten up a room.

-Autistic strengths go beyond these, but the following are the most prominent:
+Strengths of autistic child go beyond these, but the following are the most prominent:

 1. Unparalleled Concentration